Multiple glass transitions and higher order replica symmetry breaking of binary mixtures: Introduction

 Size dispersity of constituent atoms, molecules, or colloids is ubiquitous in glassy systems.
 For most model glass formers employed in numerical studies, the size dispersion is deliberately introduced in order to avoid the crystallization.
 In experiments of colloidal or polymeric glasses, it is simply difficult to eliminate.
 When the size dispersity is small, it does not affect the nature of the glass transition qualitatively; it only shifts the transition point or changes the fragility slightly~\cite{Foffi2004,Tanaka2010}.
 However, if the size dispersity is large, the nature of the glass transition qualitatively and even dramatically changes.
 Due to the separation of the associated length and time scales, dynamics of constituent particles with different sizes decouple from each other~\cite{Angell2000}.
 A wide class of glassy systems exhibit such decoupling phenomena, which include ionic~\cite{martin1991}, metallic ~\cite{franz2003}, and polymeric glasses~\cite{mayer2008,mayer2008m}, as well as colloidal suspensions~\cite{imhof1995PRL,imhof1995,hendricks2015}.
-The simplest model which shows the decoupling is the binary mixture of large and small spherical particles with the disparate size ratio $R \equiv \sigma_L/\sigma_S \gg 1$, where $\sigma_{L}$ and $\sigma_{S}$ are the diameters of large and small spheres, respectively.
+The simplest model which shows the decoupling is the binary mixture of large and small spherical particles with the disparate size ratio $R \equiv \sigma_L/\sigma_S \gg 1$, where $\sigma_{L}$ and $\sigma_{S}$ are the diameters of large and small particles, respectively.
 In the limit of $R=\infty$, small particles behave as a solvent and only large particles undergo the glass transition.
-When $R$ is sufficiently large but finite, small particles still remain mobile, but induce a short-ranged depletion force between large particles and bring about the attractive glass transition, reentrant transition, and even gelation~\cite{Pham2002,Zaccarelli2007}.
 As $R$ is reduced to the order of unity, dynamics of small and large particles couple again and vitrify simultaneously.
-The question is when and how the dynamics of the two components decouple and the nature of the glass transition is altered as $R$ is systematically changed.
+The question is when and how the dynamics of the two components decouple and the nature of the glass transition is altered as $R$ is systematically changed~\footnote{We use a term ``decoupling'' to mean the decoupling of the glass transition of small and large particles, and not necessarily mean the decoupling of the self and collective correlation functions.
+As shown later, the glass phase in the infinite dimensional system is characterized solely by the self correlation functions, not by the collective correlation functions.}.